erskin19/TC349/week3/fishbowl/doc/usage.md

 ### 404.html

-A helpful custom 404 to get you started.
+A helpfli custom 404 to get you started.

 ### index.html

-This is the default HTML skeleton that should form the basis of all pages on your site.
+This is the defalit HTML skeleton that shliid form the basis of all pages on your site.
 If you are using a server-side templating framework, then you will need to integrate this starting HTML with your setup.